On the geometric properties of multi-operator two-phase elliptic measure: Free boundary interpretation of the blow-up domains

 \item $u_{r} \rightarrow{P}$ in $L^{2}_{\loc}(\R^{n})$ and $\nabla u_{r} \rightarrow \nabla P$ weakly in $L^{2}_{\loc}(\R^{n})$ \item $P$ satisfies $L^M P = 0$ in a weak sense. \end{enumerate}

 \end{lemma}

+\begin{remark} The existence of a unique two-plane solution at points with touching balls is demonstrated in \cite[Lemma 3.6]{AM}. {However, one should be careful about concluding the uniqueness of the two-plane solution from the non-degeneracy of the Alt-Caffarelli-Friedman density alone.
+Indeed the uniqueness may fail, see \cite{Allen-Kriv}.
+However, in our setup, this uniqueness is guaranteed; the presence of a touching ball prevents the zero-set of the blow-up from rotating, while the uniqueness of the slopes is guaranteed by \cite[Lemma 11.17]{CaffSalsa}.} \end{remark}

-\begin{proof} \eqref{e:am36} is the conclusion of \cite[Lemma 3.6]{AM}.
-This immediately implies the rescalings $u_{r}$ converge locally uniformly to $P$.
+\begin{proof} The asymptotic development \eqref{e:am36} is the conclusion of \cite[Lemma 3.6]{AM}, {see also \cite[Lemma 11.17]{CaffSalsa}.
+Note that the conclusion of \cite[Lemma 3.6]{AM} is indeed for weak solutions of \eqref{e:B-sol}; we have not yet established that $u$ is a viscosity solution.} This immediately implies the rescalings $u_{r}$ converge locally uniformly to $P$.
 To prove \eqref{e:l1setconv} we first suppose without loss of generality that $x_{0} = 0$ and observe that $\Omega^{\pm}(P)$ are half spaces and hence invariant under scaling.
 Then for any fixed $N>0$ we have

 which is seen to go to zero by the dominated convergence theorem and the fact that $u_{r} \to P$ locally uniformly, so in particular pointwise, which in turn implies that $\Omega^\pm(u_{r})$ converges pointwise to $\Omega^\pm(P)$.